Main / Books / The Paris Apartment

 By Lucy Foley

-Book review and synopsis for The Paris Apartment by Lucy Foley, a sub-par mystery set among a group of residents of a Paris apartment building.
+Book review, full book summary and synopsis for The Paris Apartment by Lucy Foley, a sub-par mystery set among a group of residents of a Paris apartment building.

 Synopsis